 Molly Williams

-February is Black History Month, and we would be remiss not to kick it off by sharing the inspiring story of Molly Williams – one of the earliest documented African American, and the first documented women, in firefighting.
+To celebrate Black History Month, we want to share the inspiring story of Molly Williams – one of the earliest documented African American, and the first documented women, in firefighting.

 Molly Williams was an African American woman and a slave of New York City merchant, Benjamin Aymar, in the early 1800’s.
 The stories differ on how Molly came to be a member of the Ocean Engine Company #11 in Manhattan.
 Many say Aymar – a volunteer firefighter himself – initially brought her into the fire department to work as a cook.